choilmto/lbry-yt-transfer/README.md

 This tool needs [Node.js](https://nodejs.org/) v6+ to run.

-Install Node.js and NPM if it isn´t installed.
+Install Node.js and NPM if it isn't installed.

 ```sh
 $ cd ~